Catalog Search Results

 Description

-Selected speeches from Indigenous leaders around the world—necessary wisdom for our times, nourishment for our collective, and a path away from extinction toward a sustainable, interconnected future.
+Wisdom for our times, nourishment for our collective, and a pathway forward toward sustainable, interconnected futures

 Indigenous worldviews, and the knowledge they confer, are critical for human survival and the wellbeing of future generations.
-Editors Wahinkpe Topa (Four Arrows) and Darcia Narvaez present 28 powerful excerpted passages from Indigenous leaders,...
+Wahinkpe Topa (Four Arrows) and Darcia Narvaez present and discuss 28 powerful excerpted passages from Indigenous leaders,...

 Indigenous worldviews, and the knowledge they confer, are critical for human survival and the wellbeing of future generations.
-Editors Wahinkpe Topa (Four Arrows) and Darcia Narvaez present 28 powerful excerpted passages from Indigenous leaders,...
+Wahinkpe Topa (Four Arrows) and Darcia Narvaez present and discuss 28 powerful excerpted passages from Indigenous leaders,...

 Author